 USF is accredited by the Council on Social Work Education (CSWE).
 This accreditation means that USF is committed to excellence in education and student success.
 In assessing its program, USF completed a BSW self-study identifying ways in which it meets or exceeds CSWE accreditation standards.

 Founded in 1974 by Dr. James McCabe and Dr. Christine Ponquinette, USF’s Social Work program offers scholarships named in honor these beloved faculty members and well-respected social work professionals.
-Their memories live on through the numerous students who have received Christine Poole Ponquinette and James P. McCabe scholarships, both of which are awarded annually to junior or senior students based on financial need and ability to present oneself in an interview.
+Their memories live on through the numerous students who have received Christine Poole Ponquinette and James P. McCabe scholarships, both of which are awarded annually to students majoring in Social Work and based on financial need and ability to present oneself in an interview.
+The McCabe scholarship is available for undergraduate students, while the Ponquinette scholarship is designated for graduate students.
 USF also offers a variety of scholarships, grants and aid programs designed to help students achieve their degrees.